CSS Frameworks

 CSS Modules can positively affect SEO by optimizing load times and ensuring styles are correctly applied without conflicts.
 Since CSS Modules generate static CSS files, they are included in the initial HTML payload, making styles available as soon as the HTML is parsed.
 This can improve the time to first paint (TTFP) and reduce cumulative layout shift (CLS), both of which are important metrics for SEO.

 Additionally, CSS Modules avoid the need for JavaScript to parse and apply styles at runtime, which can further enhance page speed—a critical factor in search engine rankings.
-By keeping styles scoped and minimal, CSS Modules help in maintaining a lean and efficient codebase, leading to better performance and improved SEO.
+By keeping styles scoped and minimal, CSS Modules help in maintaining a lean and efficient codebase, leading to optimized site speed and improved SEO.

 Styled Components and SEO